Try Before You Buy: The Benefits of In-store Sampling

 In-store sampling also helps build customer loyalty and reinforce positive brand associations in the minds of consumers who may already be aware of the brand, or existing shoppers.
 Allowing consumers to keep trying the product, particularly if they are already fans, reaffirms their positive feelings towards the product and more than likely spurs repeat purchase.
 Sampling in this way is also more likely to draw both new and existing consumers towards the specific brand and away from the competition, helping to sustain or increase market share.

-Brands can also view in-store sampling as a way of garnering all-important consumer feedback, feedback which can often be tricky to get hold of without conducting expensive and time-consuming market research.
+Brands can also view in-store sampling as a way of garnering all-important consumer feedback, feedback which can often be tricky to get hold of without conducting expensive and time-consuming food and drink market research.
 Consumers can give honest feedback at the exact point of trial, which is incredibly valuable to marketers from both a product formulation and a marketing/targeting perspective.

 Certainly, some products do lend themselves more explicitly to sampling than others.
 If for example your product is a cooking ingredient, or a component of a larger meal, sampling is difficult and may not always be for you.
 Cost can also be a factor to consider, as the cost-per-impression of in-store sampling can be high, particularly when compared to the actual reach of the sampling campaign – which is another reason for which sampling can often be overlooked: some marketers simply feel it does not reach enough consumers.